linux-system-roles/mssql/README.md

     # There is no need to specify ha_cluster names explicitly
     host1:
       mssql_ha_replica_type: primary
-    # host2 is defined by FQDN
+    # host2 and host3 is defined by FQDN
     # You must define ha_cluster names to be in the short name format
     host2.example.com:
       mssql_ha_replica_type: synchronous
       ha_cluster:
         node_name: host2
         pcs_address: host2
+    host3.example.com:
+      mssql_ha_replica_type: asynchronous
+      ha_cluster:
+        node_name: host3
+        pcs_address: host3
-    # host3 is defined by an ip address
+    # host4 is defined by an ip address
     # You must define ha_cluster names to be in the short name format
     # In the case where the default host's IP address differs from the IP
     # address that Pacemaker must use to set up cluster, you must define